SMAC-Group/course_intro_statistics/chapters/chapter2.md

 </codeblock>

 Based on this test, we obtain a p-value of 5.747% (which could make you think that the consultant picked one kg for a good reason...🤔).
-Therefore, the consultant claims that it is statistically proven that the two diets are the equally effective in terms of weights loss.
+Therefore, the consultant claims that it is statistically proven that the two diets are equally effective in terms of weights loss.
 What do you think of this argument?

 <choice id="chap2_diet_3">
 <opt text="The consultant showed that the average difference in terms of weight loss is equal to one kg, so his claim is incorrect."> Nope, we can never "accept" the null. </opt>